mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/05_MAGs_abundance.md

 **Step 1: Concatenate Representative MAGs**

 Before building the Bowtie2 index, all representative MAGs must be combined into a single FASTA file.
-Use the `concat_mags.sh script`, located at `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop/helper_scripts`.
+Use the `concat_mags.sh` script, located at `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop/helper_scripts`.
 Copy the script to your `09_abundance_estimation` directory, update the `dereplicated_genomes` variable with the correct path, and execute it using `bash concat_mags.sh`.

 This will generate a file named `representative_genomes.fasta` in your current directory, containing all merged MAGs.